Citi is an advertising partner

 You should also continue making payments on your original credit card until the balance transfer process is complete.
 Make sure you make at least the minimum payment on time every month to avoid late fees and protect your credit score.

-Conducting a balance transfer can look a bit different depending on which credit card issuer you’re dealing with.
-We’ve outlined how the process works with a few popular lenders so you can gain a better idea of what to expect before starting the balance transfer process.
+A balance transfer can look a bit different depending on which credit card issuer you’re dealing with.
+We’ve outlined the balance transfer process by issuer so you can get a better idea of what to expect before starting the balance transfer process.

 The bottom line

 If you want to pay off your credit card debt, a balance transfer can help you get the job done.
-Since balance transfers are not instantaneous, keep a close eye on your balance transfer credit card account to track your balance transfer process.
-If your balance transfer has not been completed within 21 days, contact your credit card issuer’s customer service department to learn what might be holding up the transfer.
+Since balance transfers are not instantaneous, keep a close eye on your balance transfer credit card account to track the process.
+If your balance transfer has not been completed within 21 days, contact your credit card issuer’s customer service department to learn what might be holding it up.
 Keep making payments on your original credit card until your balance transfer is complete and your original card shows a balance of $0.